 Python functions for orthogonal polynomials and (real, 2D, orthonormal) spherical harmonics

 This is a package for using sets of orthogonal functions/polynomials.
-Currently, it includes the Chebyshev polynomials and the spherical harmonics.
-The package is MIT licensed.
+Currently, it includes Chebyshev, Legendre, and Gegenbauer polynomials.
+It also has real, two-dimensional spherical harmonics.
+It's MIT licensed.
 Use it almost however you like.
 Documentation is available here: https://wordsworthgroup.github.io/orthopoly

 To install the package, you can